-There are no rules or laws providing for an arbitrator' privilege or immunity.
+There are no rules or laws providing for an arbitrator's privilege or immunity.
 Nevertheless, the AAA establishes the arbitrator's liability for damages in case of improper performance of their duties based on bad faith, temerity, or wilful misconduct.

-With regard to disclosure rules, the arbitrators, parties, experts and arbitral institutions are bound to honour the confidentiality of the information received on the occasion of arbitration according to the confidentiality principle, unless the parties agree otherwise (articles 5.2.c and 39.2 of the AAA).
-In international arbitration, however, parties must expressly stipulate the confidentiality of the arbitration in the arbitration agreement (article 67.2).
+With regard to disclosure rules, the arbitrators, the parties, the experts, and the arbitral institutions are bound to honour the confidentiality of the information received on the occasion of arbitration according to the confidentiality principle, unless the parties agree otherwise (articles 5.2.c and 39.2 of the AAA).
+On the contrary, in international arbitration, parties must expressly stipulate the confidentiality of the arbitration in the arbitration agreement (article 67.2).

-International Bar Association ("IBA") Rules on the taking of evidence in international arbitration
+The International Bar Association ("IBA") Rules on the taking of evidence in international arbitration